LBNL-ETA/MSWH/paper/paper.md

 When it comes to future application of the MSWH software, we can envision three main groups of users:

-* Researchers and policy developers
+* Researchers and policy developers.
-* Solar water heating planners, designers and contractors
+* Solar water heating planners, designers and contractors.
-* Homeowners
+* Homeowners.
-* Educators
+* Educators.

 If the features the existing MSWH software are sufficient for their application, the policy developers and researchers could utilize the existing MSWH software by embedding it into some larger analysis framework they construct such that it provides answers to their specific research questions.
 Should they have a need for additional system configurations and even additional components, the existing framework should be expanded in line with the structure made available to the user in the MSWH software.
 When systems are added following the structure of the existing systems, an addition of such new system to the GUI is made possible by using the flexible web framework.